IB DP Biology- D4.1 Natural selection - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-- Evolution is the process by which populations change over time due to natural selection, acting on heritable variation.
-For evolution to occur, there must be environmental pressure that favors certain traits over others.
+- Evolution is the process by which populations change over time through natural selection acting on heritable variation.
+For evolution to occur, environmental pressures must favor certain traits over others.

-- By contrast, migration, genetic variation, and mutations introduce new traits or gene combinations, which increase the chances of evolution when the environment changes.
+- By contrast, migration, genetic variation, and mutations introduce new traits and gene combinations, increasing the likelihood of evolution when environmental conditions shift.

 Answer Evaluation: